tarantool/tracing/tracing/opentracing/README.md

 local opentracing_tracer = require('opentracing.tracer')
--- reporter (optional) - Table with `report` method to process finished spans (by default no-op table) -- sampler (optional) - Table with `sample` method to select traces to send to distributing tracing system (by default random selection) local tracer = opentracing_tracer.new(reporter, sampler)
+-- reporter (optional) - Table with `report` method to process finished spans (by default no-op table) -- sampler (optional) - Table with `sample` method to select traces to send to distributing tracing system (by default random selection)
+-- But you can implement your own sampler with appropriate sampling strategy -- For more information see: https://www.jaegertracing.io/docs/1.11/sampling/ local tracer = opentracing_tracer.new(reporter, sampler)
 ```